Insprill/XenLib/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU GPLv3 License.
+Distributed under the Apache 2.0 License.
 See `LICENSE` for more information.